sandrine3375/Projects-on-India/README.md

+# Project Description:
-#Project Description: a consumer reseach based on social background
+A consumer reseach based on social background
 This analysis will be an indicator of level of living and of the responsiveness of demand and will give a better understanding of the consumer.

 There is a political issue: in a context of Hindu nationalism, the religion and casts are used for political purposes in order to divide Indians (the stigmatization is based food consumption)